 In Liberia, information is power; traditionally this power has been concentrated among a few.
-Increasingly, Liberian citizens and organizations are seeking access to information and to platforms that allow them to share their experiences within and beyond Liberia.
+Increasingly, Liberian citizens and organizations are seeking access to information and platforms that allow them to share their experiences within and beyond Liberia.

 The iLab’s mission is to assist IT professionals as well as organizations and institutions in their efforts to more readily share information using ICT.
 Specifically, our staff offers trainings in open source tools and systems because they promote interactive communities and shared ownership.
 Other iLab trainings range from how to start your own blog to managing inconsistent power supply. iLab is also a space for local meet-ups and for local and international organizations to host events that are in-line with iLab’s mission.